chaserda/chaserda/README.md

 <br />

 <p align="center">
-  Frontend engineer focused on performance, architecture, and building product experiences that are clean, scalable, and built to last.
+  Software engineer focused on performance, architecture, and building product experiences that are clean, scalable, and built to last.
 </p>

 <br />